-I point all of this out to not only because it plays a fascinating role in forcing us as individuals to constantly be open to re-thinking what we thought was true and why we thought it was so (a much-needed posture of humility is needed in this regard on both sides of the political aisle), but also to challenge the powerful, overarching narrative of our time – that God and religion have no place in society and that the real hope for us is fill in the blank: education, technology, the arts, science – as if those are antithetical to religion.
+I point all of this out to you not only because it plays a fascinating role in forcing us as individuals to constantly be open to re-thinking what we thought was true and why we thought it was so, but also to challenge the powerful, overarching narrative of our time – that God and religion have no place in society and that the real hope for us is [fill in the blank]: Education, technology, the arts, science (as if those are antithetical to religion).

-Not only is that a simplistic, reductionist narrative to sell the public, it is blatantly wrong.
+Not only is that a simplistic, reductionist narrative to sell to the public, but it is also blatantly wrong.

 The data not only doesn’t back it up, it actually draws the opposite picture.

-That without religious people and groups, society as a whole, including most importantly, the marginalized, would be far worse off.Without religious people and groups, society as a whole, including most importantly, the marginalized, would be far worse off. - @markaclark Click To Tweet
+Without religious people and groups, society as a whole, including the marginalized, would be far worse off.Without religious people and groups, society as a whole, including the marginalized, would be far worse off. - @markaclark Click To Tweet

 We see this reality play out over and over again.
 Nicholas Kristof, a columnist for the New York Times wrote an article years ago wherein he explored the work of an unknown evangelical Christian doctor who ran a hospital in Angola, where the child mortality rate was the highest in the world.
 He raised his family in one of the most dangerous places in the world.